 Calculating Gas Heater Size

 To roughly calculate the size heater you need, you can plug a few numbers into the following formula.

 The first number you need is the pool’s surface area in square feet.
 So multiply length x width.
 If your pool is a kidney or irregular shape, run rough calculations and round off the numbers.

 Then subtract the average air temperature for the coldest month you will be using the pool from the water temperature that you want in order to get the “temperature rise.”

 Now, plug these numbers into the following formula to find the BTUs per hour you need the pool heater to generate.

 The formula is: Pool area x temperature rise x 12 = BTUs needed per hour.

 Then adjust for wind.
 Figure you will need an increase of about 1 degree (or a little more) in water temperature per hour for a 3.5 miles-per-hour wind by the pool.

 How would you make this calculation for a solar heater?
 It’s a little more complicated because in addition to the factors mentioned above, your site’s solar potential and the solar collector’s efficiency also come into play.

-Ultimately, you need to consult a solar-system contractor.
-But, as a ballpark figure, the surface area of your solar collector needs to be 50 percent of the surface area of your pool if you’re in a sunny climate and 100 percent if you’re in a region with less sun.
-The solar collector needs to increase in size if you want your water to be warmer and if you want to lengthen your swimming season.
-For instance, in a sunny climate like Florida, a solar collector might need to be 100 percent of the pool’s square footage to accommodate year-round swimming.
+But, as a ballpark figure, the surface area of your solar collector needs to be about 70 percent of your pool’s surface area if you’re in a sunny climate and 100 percent if you’re in a region with less sun if the solar collector is facing south or west in open sun.
+The solar collector needs to increase in size if you want your water to be warmer, the collector doesn’t have full southern or western sun exposure, or if you want to extend your swimming season.